 Your premiums are collected monthly by Direct Debit.
 You choose a day that the premiums are to be collected monthly from your account.

-The maximum number of monthly benefit payments for our Homeowners Income Protection policy is 12 monthly payments in any one claim period.
+The maximum number of monthly benefit payments for our Short Term Income Protection policy is 12 monthly payments in any one claim period.
 You are able to submit more eligible claims once you have returned to work for the re-qualification period of 90 days.

 Yes as long as you meet the eligibility criteria.
 Just like employed people you will need to provide a copy of a sick note if you are making a claim on the Accident and Sickness element of cover.
 There are limited circumstances in which a self employed person could make a valid claim from involuntary unemployment- YOU MUST CHECK THE POLICY WORDING CAREFULLY, IT IS YOUR RESPONSIBILITY TO ENSURE THE POLICY MEETS YOUR DEMANDS & NEEDS - WE DO NOT PROVIDE ANY ADVICE AS TO THE SUITABILITY OF ANY OF THE POLICIES WE OFFER.

-You may be eligible to apply for Homeowners Income Protection Insurance; however, there are specific terms that apply for claiming unemployment benefits under the policy.
+You may be eligible to apply for Short Term Income Protection Insurance; however, there are specific terms that apply for claiming unemployment benefits under the policy.
 We detail them here for ease of reference but you should read the full policy wording.

 a) if You have been Employed on a renewable Fixed Term Contract of at least 13 consecutive weeks with the same employer for more than 2 consecutive years or on an annual contract which has been renewed then You will be insured if You are made Unemployed.